Join the Burgess Traveller’s community:

 Mind Junction is 10 minutes North of Taupo on State Highway 1.
 You can either pay per activity or buy a VIP pass which will give you unlimited access to the main attractions, and kids under 4 are free with a paying adult.
 For more information click here.

 There really is so much to do here, this list has barely scratched the surface!
-There’s also some good shopping, spectacular scenery and of course it’s only a short drive to the ski fields.
+There’s also some good shopping, spectacular scenery and of course it’s only a short drive to Rotorua (check out some great free activities to do here), or the ski fields.
 If you’re heading that way I’d recommend checking out Great Lake Taupo’s tourism site, or just call into the i-Site information centre when you get there.

 GRABONE.CO.NZ (just double check the location you’re buying for, they tend to group areas together)